AndreaZummer/Jammming/README.md

 ![Static Badge](https://img.shields.io/badge/!Important%20Notice-red)

-Despite installing the application, its use is only possible with the author's consent.
+Despite installing the application, its use is only possible with the **author's consent**.

 1. Clone the repository: